 The all-Greek GPA is consistently higher than the all-campus GPA.

 Greek letter organizations are self-sufficient and receive no supplemental funding from the College.
 Members are encouraged to discuss financial responsibilities with potential new members during recruitment.
 Organizations are encouraged to be transparent about the financial obligations and educate members and potential new members on how their dues are being spent which may include a fee to the national headquarters, insurance costs, an initiation fee, and a badge fee, as well as money which is placed in the chapter’s operating budget to assist with membership education, philanthropy planning, and recruitment during the semester.

 Dues vary from organization to organization.
 For more information about the financial responsibilities of a specific organization, potential new members should inquire during the recruitment process.

 All fraternity and sorority houses at Moravian College are owned and managed by the College.
 Three of the four sorority houses are located on Main Street and the fourth is located on Monocacy Street.
 Two of the fraternity houses are located in the Hillside Complex and the third is located on Iron Street.
 Each sorority house can house approximately a half dozen members.
 Fraternity houses can house approximately ten to twelve members.

 Living in a Greek house is a privilege and members are expected to respect all residence hall expectations, as well as College policies and local, state, and federal laws.
-Prior to general room selection each April, the Director of Residence Life & Greek Life, as well as the Assistant Dean for Residence Life, Greek Life & First-Year Programs works with chapter leadership early in the spring semester to identify those members who will live in the chapter house for the upcoming academic year.
+Prior to general room selection each March, the Assistant Director of Residence Life & Greek Life, as well as the Assistant Dean for Residence Life, Greek Life & First-Year Programs works with chapter leadership early in the spring semester to identify those members who will live in the chapter house for the upcoming academic year.
 Each organization is expected to fill their chapter house.

 The cost of living in a Greek house is very comparable to non-Greek housing rates.